stubpy.imports

 • module (types.ModuleType) – The loaded source module, used to test whether a name is local.

 • module_name (str) – Synthetic module name from load_module().
-Names whose __module__ matches this are treated as local.

 • body (str) – Already-generated stub class bodies (without the header lines).